nitins30/hadoopessence/README.md

-The purpose of this assignmnet is show case how to part of HadoopEssence book published on amzon. http://www.amazon.com/Hadoop-Essence-The-Beginners-Guide/dp/1500910643
+The purpose of this assignmnet is show case how to part of HadoopEssence book published on amazon. http://www.amazon.com/Hadoop-Essence-The-Beginners-Guide/dp/1500910643

 How to Run: